 California Free Fishing Day – July 2

 Whether you’re an old hand at angling or new to the fun of fishing, Saturday, July 2nd in the Eastern Sierra is probably going to be the best fishing you can have all year.
 The California Department of Fish & Wildlife (CDFW) offers two Free Fishing Days each year and this Saturday is one of them.

 The choices of lake fishing, river fishing, bait fishing or fly-fishing are almost endless.
 Find solitude in the water on your own or take loved ones and friends along and … oh, yes!
 June is “teach a kid or friend to fish” month so share your skills and love of angling.

 While all fishing regulations, such as bag and size limits, gear restrictions, report card requirements, fishing hours and stream closures remain in effect, on Saturday, July 2nd anyone can fish without purchasing a fishing license.

 July 1: 5:30 – 8:30pm

-The Bishop Paiute Community and Farmers Market offers a wonderful selection of produce, food and crafts from local growers, artists, & food vendors at the Paiute-Shoshone Cultural Center.
+The Bishop Paiute Community and Farmers Market offer a wonderful selection of produce, food and crafts from local growers, artists, & food vendors at the Paiute-Shoshone Cultural Center.
 For more info all 760-920-5254 or email .

 July 2: 9am – Noon

 Eastern Sierra Certified Farmers’ Market serves up a wonderful selection of fruits, vegetables, herbs, eggs, flowers and homemade items.
-Located on Church Street, behind Bishop City Hall, come early for best selection.
-Call City of Bishop for more information 760-873-5863.
+Located on Church Street, behind Bishop City Hall, come early for the best selection.
+Call the City of Bishop for more information 760-873-5863.

 July 2 & 3: 10:30am to 2:30pm